 Choosing the best watch for men is extremely subjective as something which will suit your personality might not flatter your friend.
 However, watch enthusiasts have collated a few pointers which can determine your purchase decision:

 - The accuracy of the watch won’t matter much if it doesn’t paint a pleasant picture.
 Thus, it becomes imperative to evaluate your look for determining whether you should go for a classic or modern, dressy or casual watch.
-You can also try on the watches of your co-workers and friends to get a better sense of materials, size, and various watch styles.
+You can also try on the watches of your co-workers and friends to get a better sense of materials, sizes, and various watch styles.

 - When it comes to timepieces, the brand name has a big role to play.
 Often, a little badge on the dial vouches for its quality.